nikitasoni3/SnapReelAI/README.md

 # SnapReelAI
-SnapReelAI is a powerful AI-powered Reel Generator application
+SnapReelAI is a powerful AI-powered Reel Generator application built with Flask